1990 Georgia Tech vs. Virginia football game: Game recap

 Virginia took a 10–0 lead in first quarter and had a 28–14 lead by halftime.
 However, Georgia Tech took advantage of two third quarter errors by Virginia to tie the game with score of 28–28.
-First, Tech scored four plays after recovering Virginia fumble on opening possession of third quarter.
+First, Tech scored four plays after recovering a Virginia fumble on the opening possession of third quarter.
 Then Georgia Tech linebacker Calvin Tiggle's interception at the Yellow Jackets 10-yard line stopped the ensuing Virginia drive.
 Georgia Tech gained field position for quarterback Shawn Jones' 26 yard scoring pass to wide receiver Emmett Merchant.
-Virginia's quarterback Shawn Moore then countered with long touchdown pass to Herman Moore, but GT running back William Bell tied the game again with score of 35–35 with 8-yard run late in third quarter.
+Virginia's quarterback Shawn Moore then countered with long touchdown pass to Herman Moore, but GT running back William Bell tied the game again with score of 35–35 with an 8-yard run late in third quarter.
 Tech took its first lead at 38–35 with Scott Sisson's 35-yard field goal kick with 7:17 minutes left.
-Virginia came back, obtaining first-and-goal achieved by 48 yard Moore-to-Moore pass.
-However, Virginia was penalized twice during next five plays, one nullifying tight end Aaron Mundy's touchdown catch.
+Virginia came back, obtaining first-and-goal achieved by a 48 yard Moore-to-Moore pass.
+However, Virginia was penalized twice during the next five plays, with one nullifying tight end Aaron Mundy's touchdown catch.
 Virginia had to settle for Jake McInerney's tying field goal kick with 2:30 minutes left.
-The Yellow Jackets then went 56 yards in five plays to position Sisson for game-winning field goal with seven seconds left.
-Key plays in that drive included a Jones-to-Bell 23-yard pass, Bell's 13-yard run on which he fell on his own fumble, and Jones-to-wide receiver Greg Lester 15-yard pass completion.
-Georgia Tech quarterback Shawn Jones finished the game with 17 pass completions with 29 attempts for 257 yards and 2 touchdowns.
+The Yellow Jackets then went 56 yards in five plays to position Sisson for a game-winning field goal with seven seconds left.
+Key plays in that drive included a Jones-to-Bell 23-yard pass, Bell's 13-yard run on which he fell on his own fumble, and a Jones-to-wide receiver Greg Lester 15-yard pass completion.
+Georgia Tech quarterback Shawn Jones finished the game with 17 pass completions on 29 attempts for 257 yards and 2 touchdowns.
 Virginia quarterback Shawn Moore set a Virginia school record with 344 yards passing on 18 completions with 28 attempts.